It’s been happening at the Pritikin Longevity Center since 1975, when the heart-health resort first opened.

 Anything in the way of a healthy lifestyle that we, both men and women, can do to ease the negative stress in our lives will very likely improve the sex in our lives.

-In her healthy-mind classes and personal consultations at Pritikin, Dr. Coral teaches a variety of stress-reducing techniques, from cognitive behavioral restructuring to simple five-minute exercises in deep, restorative breathing.
+In healthy-mind classes and personal consultations at Pritikin, licensed psychologist at Pritikin, teach a variety of stress-reducing techniques, from cognitive behavioral restructuring to simple five-minute exercises in deep, restorative breathing.

 A Healthy Lifestyle | Natural Aphrodisiac